iamndh34/iamndh34/README.md

 ## 👨‍💻 About Me

-I am a Software Engineer with many years of experience developing enterprise ERP systems and AI-driven business solutions.
+I am a Software Engineer with extensive experience designing and developing enterprise ERP systems and AI-driven business solutions.

 My core expertise lies in: